RAD5500: RADSPEED-HB (host bridge)

 Based on the RAD5545, the RADSPEED-HB is intended for host processing and data management support for one to four RADSPEED DSPs.
 The RADSPEED-HB replaces a secondary DDR2/DDR3 memory interface connection found on the RAD5545 with connections for RADSPEED DSPs instead.
 (Note that RADSPEED DSPs are entirely different processors that are specialized for digital signal processing and are not to be confused with the RADSPEED-HB, which serves as a host bridge.)

+RAD510

+The RAD510 system on a chip is marketed as a higher-performance and lower-power modern alternative to the RAD750 chips, for customers who do not need the performance of a RAD5545-based computer.
+Unlike the RAD5545, it appears to be a single-core SoC.

-Single-board computer
+Single-board computers

+RAD5545 SpaceVPX

 The RAD5545 SpaceVPX single-board computer is for use in the harsh environmental conditions of outer space; designed for operating in temperatures between −55 °C and 125 °C and radiation-hardened for a total ionizing dose of 100 krad (for the silicon chips).
 It is a 6U-220 format module, compliant to the ANSI/VITA 78.00 SpaceVPX standard, and includes either a RAD5515 or RAD5545 processor.
 The RAD5545 SpaceVPX single-board computer is produced BAE Systems's facility in Manassas, Virginia, which is a U.S. Department of Defense Category 1A Microelectronics Trusted Source.

+Endura 3U CompactPCI

+The Endura 3U CompactPCI single-board computer has a form factor of 100 mm × 160 mm and uses the RAD510 system on a chip.
+Its processor core operating frequency can range from 66 MHz to 462 MHz, supporting both low-power and high-performance applications.
+On-board volatile memory is provided by 1 GB SDRAM with Single Nibble Correct Double Nibble Detect (SNCDND) ECC.
+On-board non-volatile memory for general storage is provided by a 1 GB Triple Modular Redundant (TMR) NAND Flash.
+Separately, the start-up ROM is stored in 2 MB MRAM.
+Interfaces include a 32-bit, 33 MHz PCI interface with central resource capability, four external SpaceWire ports, SPI, JTAG Master, and UART.